IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/prediction.md

 ### Minor changes since schema version 3

-* Make required properties `lab` and `award` not submittable.
-No further submission of predictions are accepted, please submit prediction sets instead.
+* Restrict `lab` and `award` to submittable by admins only.
+No further submission of models are accepted, please submit prediction sets instead.

 ### Schema version 3